 Suzie is my ten-year-old daughter, and she doesn’t know any more about the “missing” title than I do.
 Last week, Dad became obsessed with the notion that various neighbors – most of whom he’s never met – had conspired to shrink our acreage by moving, stone by stone, the old fences that once delineated part of the property’s perimeter.
 When I pointed out that most of the fences had been “recycled” long before my grandfather bought the property during the Depression, he accused the neighbors’ fathers of stealing the stones.
 Last year, he’d been convinced that the indefatigable neighbors had been sawing down our cedar and walnut trees when his back was turned.
 God only knows what dastardly deed they’ll think of next, but I’m sure I’ll be promptly informed.

 “Look, Dad, I don’t have the damn title, I don’t want the damn title, and I don’t know where it is.
 And, just for the sake of argument, suppose I did?
 It wouldn’t mean squat unless you legally transferred it to my name.”
-But logic is a useless weapon against a tireless opponent like Alzheimer’s, and my father has retreated into its foggy reaches, that insubstantial land wherein the primeval hobgoblins and bugbears of his subconscious fears reside, emerging periodically to assert their primacy and confirm his paranoia.
+But logic is a useless weapon against a tireless opponent like Alzheimer’s, and my father has retreated into its foggy reaches, that insubstantial land wherein the primeval hobgoblins and bugbears of his subconscious fears reside, only to emerge periodically to assert their primacy and confirm his paranoia.
 And, apparently, one has convinced him of my treason.

 I stifle a sob, blink back my tears, and leave the room.
 At the front door, I turn to see his stern visage, eyes closed, bathed in a pool of light.
 Then, I shut the door, and he is retaken by the darkness.